8 DIY Dog Agility Course Equipment Plans (With Pictures)

 Updated on

-Whether just for fun or to train your dog to be part of shows, having a dog agility course in your backyard can be a great way to offer your dog exercise, training, and quality bonding time.
+Whether you’re installing an agility course in your backyard just for fun or to train your dog to compete in dog shows, it can be a great way to provide exercise, training, and quality bonding time.

-As you go about setting up your agility course, you may notice that the price of equipment can start to really add up.
+As you shop for agility course equipment, you may notice that the prices are steep.
 However, with creativity, craft skills, and a bit of effort, you can make your own dog agility equipment for much less.

-With our comprehensive list of free and easy to DIY dog agility course equipment plans, you won’t have to jump through hoops to set up a fun layout of challenges and obstacles for your dog.
-We’ve included a variety of ideas for all skill levels and using a plethora of materials, from PVC pipes and wood to items from around the house.
+With our comprehensive list of free and easy-to-DIY dog agility course equipment plans, you don’t have to jump through hoops to set up a fun layout of challenges and obstacles for your dog.
+We’ve included eight plans for all skill levels using various materials, from PVC pipes and wood to items from around the house.

 The 8 DIY Dog Agility Course Equipment Plans